-For those who are not Freemen of the City, application for an appointment can be made to the Chamberlain's Court at Guildhall (020 7332 1008 ext 1369).
-To this appointment the applicant will need to take a Certificate of Freedom of the Company (supplied at admission as a Freeman), a full birth certificate showing British or European Community citizenship and a cheque for the fee, which is £100 from 1 April 2015.
+For those who are not Freemen of the City, application for an appointment can be made to the Chamberlain's Court at Guildhall - click here for further details.
+To this appointment the applicant will need to take a Certificate of Freedom of the Company (supplied at admission as a Freeman), a full birth certificate showing British or European Community citizenship and a cheque for the fine, which is £100.
 This process, will allow the applicant to become a Freeman of the City through the intervention of the Company and will take about 6 weeks while the approval of the Court of Aldermen is formally sought.
 Once this is approved the Clerk to the Chamberlain's Court will contact the applicant to arrange an appointment for the actual admission to the Freedom of the City.
 Proposers and seconders, and friends and relations can attend this short but impressive ceremony at which the Freeman is presented with a Certificate to mark the occasion.
 Once 'Free of the City of London', a Freeman may apply for election as a Liveryman of the Company.

 Liverymen of the Company